ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 up with [OSMC](https://osmc.tv/) and use it as HTPC.
 However, in a meantime I had to switch my apartment, and put my worn ATOM server offline for couple of hours - necessity I didn't like very much.
 This, and the fact that my server got very noisy (I suspected power supply fan) convinced me to start looking for something new.
 And then I thought - "Hey!
-I've got this awesome, little fella - I can attach WiFi AP and LTE to it and never worry about noise or being offline again!".
-And I did, however installing custom Debian distribution on it, wasn't as trival task as I expected...
+I've got this awesome, little fella - I can attach Ethernet to it (or WiFi Dongle and LTE Hotspot from my phone) to it and never worry about noise or being offline again!".
+And I did, however installing custom Debian distribution, wasn't as trivial task as I expected...

 <!-- more -->